 On the 23rd June 2016, the United Kingdom voted to leave the European Union (EU).
-The process for leaving the EU is uncertain and likely to take years to complete.
-The council will continue to monitor events closely during this period.
+Article 50 has now been triggered giving the UK and the EU 2 years of negotiations with the EU and the rest of the world.
+The impact of leaving the EU continues to be uncertain and the Council will continue to monitor events closely.